 it tested the developed tools and approaches in practice during the ESBRs interoperability pilots, while the five successful annual production cycles of EGR and the four annual cycles of IPT already implemented many of the developed features.

 The Business Statistics Directors Group approved unanimously on 9 June 2020 the ESBRs project end-report, thus endorsing the project results and recognising the project’s successful closure.
 The project end-report can be accessed on the ESBRs project wiki

 This project covers the following key areas of the ESS Vision 2020:

 Strive for quality Promote efficiency in production processes

-Because of its importance, the ESBRs project involves a large number of governance bodies, managers and experts from Eurostat and the Member States.
+Because of its importance, the ESBRs project involved a large number of governance bodies, managers and experts from Eurostat and the Member States.
 Besides, more than 500 users accross Europe regularly use such project deliverables as the EuroGroups Register and the Interactive Profiling Tool.

 - To find out more go to the ESBRs project factsheet or consult the detailed business case.

 - To follow the latest developments consult the ESBRs newsletters